edgexfoundry/edgex-docs/docs_src/general/Definitions.md

 EdgeX enables data to be sent "north, " "south, " or laterally as needed and as directed.

-## "Snappy" / Ubuntu Core & Snaps
-A Linux-based Operating System provided by Ubuntu - formally called [Ubuntu Core](https://ubuntu.com/core) but often referred to as "Snappy".
-The packages are called 'snaps' and the tool for using them 'snapd', and works for phone, cloud, internet of things, and desktop computers.
-The "Snap" packages are self-contained and have no dependency on external stores.
-"Snaps" can be used to create command line tools, background services, and desktop applications.

 ## User
 If you want to get the EdgeX platform and run it (but do not intend to change or add to the existing code base now) then you are considered a "User".